MSRSSP/core-slicing/quick-start.md

 docker run -it --privileged --cidfile cidfile.txt -v /dev:/dev slice-demo
 ```

-The container will run QEMU to emulate a Microchip PolarFire machine with a
+The container will run a modified QEMU to emulate a Microchip PolarFire machine with a
 per-core reset device.
 By default, it uses an example Slice configuration (2
 Slices, each using 2 cores and 512 MB memory) provided in
 `slice-hss/bypass-uboot/config/slice/config.yaml`.
 The qemu default console is